munificent/craftinginterpreters/book/strings.md

 ### Concatenation

-Full-featured languages provide lots of operations for working with strings -- ways to access individual characters, the string's length, changing case, splitting, joining, searching, etc. When you implement your language, you'll likely want all that.
-But for this book, we are keeping things *very* minimal.
+Full-grown languages provide lots of operations for working with strings -- access to individual characters, the string's length, changing case, splitting, joining, searching, etc. When you implement your language, you'll likely want all that.
+But for this book, we keep things *very* minimal.

 The only interesting operation we support on strings is `+`.
 If you use that operator on two string objects, it produces a new string that's a concatenation of the two operands.
-In other words, we overload "+" to mean "concatenate" as well as addition.
+In other words, we overload `+` to mean "concatenate" as well as addition.
 Since Lox is dynamically typed, we can't tell which overload is chosen at compile time because we don't know the types of the operands until runtime.
-Thus, the `OP_ADD` instruction needs to dynamically inspect the operands and choose the right behavior:
+Thus, the `OP_ADD` instruction dynamically inspects the operands and chooses the right behavior:

 ^code add-strings (1 before, 1 after)